Easter Monday: Dyngus Day

 Traditionally Polish areas of the United States observe Easter Monday as Dyngus Day.
 Dyngus Day celebrations are widespread and popular in Chicago; Cleveland; Buffalo, New York; Wyandotte and Hamtramck in Michigan; South Bend and La Porte in Indiana; and Hanover, New Hampshire.

 United Kingdom

-Three of the four countries of the United Kingdom have Easter Monday as a bank holiday: England, Wales, and Northern Ireland.
-In Leicestershire, England, the people of Hallaton hold a bottle-kicking match and Hare Pie Scramble.
+Only England, Wales and Northern Ireland observe Easter Monday as a bank holiday, with many large retailers being closed on Easter Monday.
+It is not an official public holiday in Scotland, but might be locally observed, with large retailers being open; but with reduced opening hours.

 South Africa

 In South Africa, Easter Monday is the last day of the holy weekend.
 It is known as Family Day and is a public holiday.
 After this day, people return to work and children to school, so it is a day of rest.

 Ukraine

 In Ukraine, Easter Monday is celebrated.
 It is a public holiday.
 After this day, people return to work and children to school, so it is a day of rest.